TechsophyOfficial/awgment-package/kubernetes-cloud/Readme.md

 )
 ```
 ## Install nginx ingress on  kubernetes
-for install nginx run below command
+Next we need to install nginx, one can refer the documentation, https://kubernetes.github.io/ingress-nginx/deploy/
+Below steps can be used to install specfic version-

 ```
    kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v0.44.0/deploy/static/provider/cloud/deploy.yaml
 ```

-Run below command to access the loadbalancer IP:
+Run below command to access the loadbalancer IP, which shall be required in further configuration

 ```
    kubectl get  svc -n ingress-nginx
 ```

-After excution of above command the output will be look like this.
+After excution of above command the output will look like this.
 ```
 NAME                                 TYPE           CLUSTER-IP       EXTERNAL-IP     PORT(S)                      AGE ingress-nginx-controller             LoadBalancer   10.245.213.199   64.72.43.23     80:31606/TCP,443:30047/TCP   5d23h